geoff-project/coi-utils/docs/guide/japc_utils.rst

         data, headers = zip(*data_and_headers)

 Note that the stream returns a list of value–header tuples.
-The last line in the above snippet uses :func:`zip` to unzip it into a tuple of two lists.
+The last line in the above snippet uses `zip` to unzip it into a tuple of two lists.